 To Bring to Life, 1979, basalt

-But other sculptures are like the dolmens, formed when the upright stones hold horizontal stones.
-According to Britannica, “Dolmens represented the first real attempt by the settlers to organize and shape the landscape around them.“ That’s how I experience another sculpture, End Piece.
-It resembles a dolmen but combines many oppositions: wood and stone, rough and/or polished, linear or curved, straight or angled, vertical and horizontal.
-When you look at it, these contrasts reflect the oppositions that make up life, oppositions that need to be brought into harmony.
+But other sculptures — especially End Piece — are like the dolmens of ancient Europe, formed when the upright stones hold horizontal stones.
+According to Britannica, “Dolmens represented the first real attempt by the settlers to organize and shape the landscape around them.“ It also combines many oppositions: wood and stone, rough and/or polished, linear or curved, straight or angled, vertical and horizontal.
+When you ponder it, these contrasts reflect the oppositions that make up life, oppositions that need to be brought into harmony.

 End Piece, 1974, steel and granite